 See How We're Responding to Covid-19

-CGS architects led an initiative to replace the crumbling existing building with the first new ground-up high school STEM educational facility in the mid-Atlantic region.
-Designed around core principles of integrated learning, transparency and flexibility, the building redefines academic models for collaboration and project-based learning.
-In addition, the facility was designed to become a cultural center for neighborhood programs.
+Developed around the core principles of integrated learning, transparency and flexibility, the building redefines academic models for collaboration and project-based learning.
+Additionally, the facility was designed to become a cultural center for neighborhood programs.
 Listening carefully to the broader community through an intensive engagement process, CGS defined a model for community amenities, including library spaces, recreation facilities and cultural arts venues that are separately accessed and operated beyond educational spaces and outside of the traditional academic day.
-The LEED Gold HD Woodson STEM High School has become a stimulus for improved learning outcomes and a fulcrum for the community.
-Previously lagging enrollment numbers soared in the school’s first years as disenfranchised families returned to this “learning machine”; a physical manifestation of the District of Columbia’s commitment to 21st century educational models and improved academic outcomes.
-Similarly, the community-centric design is a template for broadening the role of neighborhood schools by providing access to cultural and recreational facilities previously lacking, fostering connections and great neighborhood pride.
+Previously lagging enrollment numbers soared in the school’s first years as families returned to this high school.